parse-community/Parse-SDK-Flutter/README.md

 ![enter image description here](https://i2.wp.com/blog.openshift.com/wp-content/uploads/parse-server-logo-1.png?fit=200%2C200&ssl=1&resize=350%2C200)

 ## Parse For Flutter!
-Hi, this is a Flutter plugin that allows communication with a Parse Server, (https://parseplatform.org) either hosted on your own server or another, like Back4App.com
+Hi, this is a Flutter plugin that allows communication with a Parse Server, (https://parseplatform.org) either hosted on your own server or another, like Back4App.com.

+This is a work in project and we are consisntently updating it.
+Please let us know if you think anything needs changing/adding, and more than ever, please do join in on this project.

 ## Join in!
 Want to get involved?
 Join our Slack channel and help out!
 FlutterParseSDK.Slack.com